Queensland tick typhus: Causes

 Queensland tick typhus is caused by the bacteria Rickettsia australis from the genus Rickettsia.

 Tick life cycle

 The tick life cycle consists of four stages: egg, larva, nymph, and adult.
 An adult female tick can lay over a thousand eggs in her lifetime.
 Once a tick hatches from an egg, it enters the larvae stage, where it must attach to any available host and begin feeding.
 After it has fed, it detaches and molts, entering the larger nymph stage.
-In this stage it must reattach to a larger host and feed again, whereupon it detaches and molts again.
-This results in the adult stage, where it feeds one last time and is able to sexually reproduce.
+In this stage, it must reattach to a larger host and feed again, whereupon it detaches and molts again.
+This results in the adult stage, where it feeds one last time and can sexually reproduce.

 The stage when ticks are most able to transmit this disease is the nymph stage.
 They are also the most dangerous in this stage since they are usually less than two millimeters in size and can stay virtually undetected until they are done feeding.